-Figure 3 provides an example of the changing composition of dissolved hydrocarbons and the short duration of exposure to high concentrations in a tank containing floating crude oil held in place by the containment (Payne et al. 1984).
+Figure 4 provides an example of the changing composition of dissolved hydrocarbons and the short duration of exposure to high concentrations in a tank containing floating crude oil held in place by the containment (Payne et al. 1984).
+As the oil weathered, concentrations below the slick decreased and became dominated by PAHs.
 If the floating oil were in the ocean, the dissolved components would be spread by the movement of the oil over the surface and by current shear, such that concentrations would be much lower, more ephemeral, and patchy.
-Bejarano et al.

-(2014) reviewed measurement data from field trials finding oil concentrations decreased rapidly (in minutes) after oil release (Figure 4).
+Bejarano et al. (2014) reviewed measurement data from field trials finding oil concentrations decreased rapidly (in minutes) after oil release (Figure 5).

-Figure 3.
+Figure 4.
 Dissolved concentrations versus time in a tank (data from Payne et al. 1984)

 Figure 1.
-The relationship between measured oil concentrations in the upper water column (\leq 2 m) versus time from field trials at sea.
+The relationship between measured oil concentrations in the upper water column (≤ 2 m) versus time from field trials at sea.
 Data represent oil concentrations from physically ([11], black circles) and chemically enhanced dispersion of oil ([11], white circles; [6,7,12,13]).

-Figure 4.
+Figure 5.
 Measured oil concentrations versus time after release from field trials (from Bejarano et al. 2014; see source for original citations).